 Munich: O. W. Barth & Berlin: R. Oldenbourg, 19221933.

-Paracelsus, a much-travelled man, was one of the most remarkable figures in medicine.
-He was first to write on miners’ diseases, to establish the relationship between cretinism and endemic goitre and to note the geographic differences in diseases.
-Sudhoff studied Paracelsus exhaustively.
+Paracelsus was first to write on miners’ diseases, the first to establish the relationship between cretinism and endemic goitre and to note the geographic differences in diseases.
+Sudhoff was the author of what remains the definitive bibliography of the many early editions of Paracelsus' writings.
 J. Hargrave published a biography in 1951.
 See also W. Pagel’s Paracelsus, Basel & New York, Karger, 1958.
+Since then many other studies of Paracelsus have been published.

 Subjects: Collected Works: Opera Omnia, ENDOCRINOLOGY, Geography of Disease / Health Geography, OCCUPATIONAL HEALTH & MEDICINE